vegaprotocol/topgun-service/README.md

 - headers - A collection of custom headers returned with the data in a leaderboard e.g. Asset Total
 - startTime - the start time for the incentive period
 - endTime - the end time for the incentive period
+- snapshotEnabled - set to true to enable json snapshots of leaderboard, default: False

 **MongoDB:**